 It’s a smart career if you would like to:

 Every job has sources of stress.
-HVAC technicians handle complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
-Sufficient experience and tools can help mitigate some of these concerns.
-What’s more, paid training and a stable workload help people in the HVAC industry fend off some of the most common reasons for work-related stress.
+HVAC technicians service complex equipment and may be subject to cramped or uncomfortable working conditions.
+Appropriate experience and tools can help mitigate some of these concerns.
+What’s more, paid training and a stable workload help both installers and technicians avoid some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy objects and performing repetitive motions are both common during HVAC work.
-Reaching difficult-to-access equipment can be strenuous.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+Carrying heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Getting to specialized types of equipment can be tiring.
+HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While no job is guaranteed to survive a recession, HVAC is particularly resilient due to the essential nature of heating and cooling equipment.
-Repairs and installation are always necessary, meaning HVAC professionals can often find work in many different cities.
+While there isn't a job that's immune to a recession, HVAC is consistently avoiding the worst of economic downturns due to the essential nature of heating and cooling equipment.
+Repairs and installation will always be needed, which means apprentices and master technicians alike can often find work across the country.

 Is HVAC a Good Career for the Future?

-As HVAC equipment becomes more complex, professional servicing will become even more important.
-Newer models of heating and cooling systems consume less energy or produce it from renewable sources such as solar and wind.
-Environmentally sustainable HVAC equipment will continue to expand, as will the need for experienced installers and technicians.
+As climate control technology continues to evolve, reliable expertise will become even more important.
+The newest models of heating and cooling systems need less energy or generate it from renewable sources like solar and wind.
+Environmentally sustainable HVAC equipment will continue to grow in popularity, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED in addition to industry training.
-Other, more specialized (and higher paying) HVAC careers require additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED on top of specialized training.
+Other, more specialty (and higher paying) HVAC careers typically need additional education or certifications.

-Earn certifications by enrolling in classes at a community college or trade school.
-How much time is needed to become an HVAC technician varies from program to program, which generally lasts between six months to two years.
-An employer may also require NATE certification.
-Standing for North American Technician Excellence, this key accreditation builds on your existing industry knowledge to help you better serve customers.
+You can become certified by enrolling in classes at a community college or trade school.
+How much time is needed to become an HVAC technician may fluctuate depending on the specific program, which is typically six months to two years.
+An HVAC company will sometimes also require NATE certification.
+An acronym for North American Technician Excellence, this industry-leading accreditation further develops your technical knowledge to help you better serve customers.

-While some aspects of the job can be learned on your own, a proper education means blending classroom programs with on-site training.
+Even though basic concepts of an HVAC career could be learned on your own, professional development means a combination of classroom programs with on-site training.
 At the same time, HVAC careers don't involve complex math.
-While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set lies in critical thinking, in order to properly identify problems and ensure quality installation.
+While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.

-Your work schedule may vary based on the project and job site.
-If you primarily offer repair services, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you may have more of a set schedule during normal business hours.
+A typical workday may vary depending on where you work.
+If you work in repairs, you may work early, late or be on call throughout the day.
+For projects more relevant to new construction, you are more likely to have a set schedule during normal business hours.

-Since the HVAC industry is growing quickly, your salary will reflect it.
+With the constant growth in HVAC careers, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Professionals with specialized skills could make between $56,600 and $68,000.
-Having said that, your salary may be dependent on the area's average wages and its cost of living.
-Some HVAC techs working in management in a high-paying state could make upward of six figures.
+Higher earners usually make around $56,600 and $68,000.
+Then again, total compensation can depend on where you live and its cost of living.
+Some HVAC techs working in management in a high-paying state could earn a salary as high as six figures.

 - HVAC manager, $72,515 average salary